mshivam-kumar/Unique-Trader/README.md

 # Unique-Trader
-A windows software facility to visualize cryptocurrency coins\n Unique trader windows app is created using python.
+A windows software facility to visualize cryptocurrency coins.<br>
+Unique trader windows app is created using python.<br>
+User can visualize all cryptocurrency coins.<br>